Recently Issued Accounting Pronouncements

 Disaggregation of Income Statement Expenses

 In November 2024, the FASB issued ASU No. 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosure (Subtopic 220-40): Disaggregation of Income Statement Expenses.
 ASU 2024-03 requires disclosure of additional information about specific expense categories in the notes to financial statements on an annual and interim basis.
-The effective date for this ASU is for annual periods beginning after December 15, 2026, and interim periods beginning after December 15, 2027, with early adoption permitted.
+The amendments are effective for annual periods beginning after December 15, 2026, and interim periods beginning after December 15, 2027, with early adoption permitted.
 The Company is currently evaluating the impact of these amendments.

 Recently Adopted Accounting Pronouncements